Tillykke med fødselsdagen!

 Are you talking AM and PM?
 Or a 24-hour CLOCK?

 This seems quite simple.
 But as it turns out – more times than not – I have had to clarify this.
 First off, Danes work on a 24-hour clock.
 They don’t use AM and PM.
 This is actually true across much of Europe.
 To me, this is military time.
 My dad being a full-bird Colonel in the U.S. Army, I’ve grown up with military time.
 And I have gotten used to explaining a meeting time this way over the last two and half years living in Denmark.
 But when I invited people for wine and cheese at 8:00 early on, they were curious and a little suspicious about our drinking tendencies.
 I mean, to be honest, an average Danish brunch could definitely call for a mimosa OR two.
 But really – 08:00 seems early.
-But when you mean 20:00 (your 8:00 pm) now we’re talking.
-Danes are IN.
+But when you truly mean 20:00 (your 8:00 pm) now they’re clear.
+And Danes are IN.

 SEND OUT DATES IN ADVANCE, WAY IN ADVANCE